 They want attention and may be lonely

 One way to determine whether loneliness is the reason for excessive vocalization is to pay attention to how your cat reacts when you give in to these meows.
 Cats can get used to meowing or crying out until they get what they want - in this case, attention.
-When your cat stops meowing once you give them the attention they are desiring, this is a sure sign that their meows are stemming from loneliness and the desire for affection.
+When your cat stops meowing once you give them the attention they desire, this is a sure sign that their meows stem from loneliness and the desire for affection.

 It’s important to give your kitty some attention when you get home from work or after a long day.
 A quick and simple cuddle or back scratch before bed may have them sleeping peacefully and no longer meowing for your attention throughout the night.